qvigstad/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Christian Qvigstad, MD, is a Ph.D. student at the University Hospital of Oslo.
-His research interests include haemophilia.
+Christian Qvigstad, MD, is a PhD student at the Oslo University Hospital.
+His research interests include haemophilia and clinical medicine.